Icinga/icingaweb2/doc/preferences.md

 # Preferences

-Preferences are user based configuration for Icinga 2 Web.
+Preferences are user based configuration for Icinga Web 2.
 For example max page items, languages or date time settings can controlled by users.

 # Architecture